anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter05.md

  which build up the environment in which VNFs are deployed, managed and executed.
  It is, therefore, inevitable that different VNFs would require different capabilities and have different expectations from it.
-So one of the main targets of the Anuket is to define an agnostic NFVI and removes any dependencies between VNFs and deployed Infrastructure (NFVI) and offer NFVI to VNFs in an abstracted way with defined capabilities and metrics.
+So one of the main targets of Anuket is to define an agnostic NFVI and removes any dependencies between VNFs and deployed Infrastructure (NFVI) and offer NFVI to VNFs in an abstracted way with defined capabilities and metrics.
 This would help operators to host their Telco Workload (VNF) with different traffic types, behaviour and from any vendor